SalesforceCommerceCloud/commerce-sdk/README.md

 // const { ClientConfig, helpers, Search } = require("commerce-sdk");

-// Create a configuration to use when creating API clients
+// Create a configuration to use when creating API clients const config = {
-// To know more about these parameters please refer https://developer.commercecloud.com/s/article/CommerceAPI-Get-Started const config = {
     headers: {},
     parameters: {